rictorlome/slim/README.md

 3. Add websocket listening for joining of channels
     - Check to see whether navbar is listening to update props
 4. Double check reducers to make sure they are listening for everything they are supposed to.
-5. Style messages to make them look nicer on the page.
+DONE.
+Style messages to make them look nicer on the page.
    - Consider formatting it so that only first message by an author appears with a picture and with the name.
 6. Add header message to channels.